Agentic AI Security Reference Architecture (AAI-S RA)

 Least-agency tier engineOWASP four-tier (auto / notify / confirm / block)StdConceptual; needs reference implementation

-Tool annotation enforcementAnthropic tool annotations, OpenAI function-call schemasCOTSMature
+Tool annotation enforcementAnthropic tool annotations, OpenAI function-call schemas; Stripe Toolshed annotation PEPCOTSMature

-Risk-based step-upCSA Agentic Trust Framework (Feb 2026) — 5 progressive autonomy gatesStdDeveloping
+Risk-based step-upCSA Agentic Trust Framework v1.0 (Feb 2, 2026) — 4 maturity levels gated by 5 promotion gates2StdDeveloping

-The control plane is where the Lethal Trifecta is broken.
-If a tool call combines private-data scope + untrusted-content provenance + external-comms reach, the PDP either downgrades to a safer tier (notify or confirm) or denies the call.
+The control plane breaks the Lethal Trifecta.
+If a tool call combines private-data scope, untrusted-content provenance, and external-comms reach, the PDP downgrades to a safer tier (notify or confirm) or denies the call.

 3. Runtime plane